quantum-engineering-polito/CourseNotes/content/QCM Physics/08_Quantum Hall effect/Quantum Hall effect.md

 ![[quantum setup.svg|400]]

-To study the what happens in the quantum case we need to solve the SE in case of both magnetic and electric fields, which is to say:
+To study what happens in the quantum case we need to solve the SE in case of both magnetic and electric fields, which is to say:

 $$
 \left\{\frac{1}{2m}[\hat{p}-q \vec{A}(\vec{R},t)]^{2}+\cancel{ q\phi(\vec{R},t) }\right\}\psi(\vec{R},t)=-i\hbar\frac{\partial}{\partial t}\,\psi(\vec{R},t) \tag{1}
 $$

-Where $q \vec{A}(\vec{R}, t)$ is the momentum component related to the magnetic field (not sure).
+Where $q \vec{A}(\vec{R}, t)$ is the momentum component related to the magnetic field #todo add link to vector potential and and the scalar potential is $\phi=0$

-Before proceeding we need to find a proper vector potential and we decide to use the **Landau gauge**:
+Before proceeding we need to find a useful vector potential and we decide to use the **Landau gauge** that will simplify our calculations:

 $$
 \vec{A} = (0, B \cdot x, 0)